Minor in ASL/English Interpreting

 How to enroll

-To declare the minor in ASL/English Interpreting, complete the online declaration.
+To declare the Minor in ASL, complete the online declaration.

 More Info